BlaiZephyr/nix-dotfiles/README.md

 </div>

 > **This project has a [Wiki](https://zaney.org/wiki/zaneyos-2.3/).
 Find out how
-> to use ZaneyOS here!** **dwilliams62 have put a lot of effort into the
+> to use ZaneyOS here!** **dwilliam62 have put a lot of effort into the
 > [FAQ](https://zaney.org/wiki/zaneyos-2.3/faq) so it should be accurate.
 > However, please if you notice that something is wrong with it create an issue
 > or reach out to us on Discord.**

 #### 🍖 Requirements

-- You must be running on NixOS.
+- You must be running on NixOS, version 23.11+.
 - The zaneyos folder (this repo) is expected to be in your home directory.
 - Must have installed using **GPT** & **UEFI**.
 Systemd-boot is what is supported, for GRUB you will have to brave the internet for a how-to. ☺️